hustcer/nushell.github.io/.ebook-pub/commands/transpose.md

 ## Parameters

-- `...rest`: the names to give columns once transposed
+- `...rest`: The names to give columns once transposed.
 - `--header-row`: treat the first row as column names
 - `--ignore-titles`: don't transpose the column names into values
 - `--as-record`: transfer to record if the result is a table and contains only one row